-The divergence between the patterns of annual growth in M3 and the monetary base intensified in December 2013, suggesting still-intensifying liquidity stresses in the banking system.
+The divergence between the patterns of annual growth in M3 and the monetary base intensified in January 2014, suggesting still-intensifying liquidity stresses in the banking system.
 This is consistent with a recent slowing in already tepid credit growth, and with a renewed downturn in an otherwise moribund economy.
+The divergence pulled back some in February.

 Indeed, underlying U.S. economic reality is weak enough to challenge domestic banking stress tests.
 In this environment, the Fed most likely will have to continue to provide banking-system liquidity, while still taking political cover for its quantitative easing from the weakening economy.
-Accordingly, there remains nothing here to suggest a meaningful end to QE3, despite the recent token tapering and mixed jawboning to the contrary by Federal Reserve officials.
+Accordingly, there remains nothing here to suggest a meaningful end to QE3, despite the continued token tapering and mixed jawboning to the contrary by Federal Reserve officials.

-Graph 18: Diverging Annual Growth in Monetary Base versus M3
+Graph 18: Diverging Annual Growth in Monetary Base versus M3 [Refreshed]

-Monthly Money Supply M3 vs. Monetary Base Yr-to-Yr % Change, M3 to December 2013 Estimated by ShadowStats Seasonally Adjusted, ShadowStats, St. Louis Fed
+Monthly Money Supply M3 vs. Monetary Base Yr-to-Yr % Change, M3 to February 2014 Estimated by ShadowStats Seasonally Adjusted, ShadowStats, St. Louis Fed

-Federal Reserve Monetized 72% of 2013 Net Issuance of Treasury Debt Held by Public
+Federal Reserve Continues to Monetize Treasury Debt Held by Public [Refreshed]